-In Figure 11(a), person A touches the gun with primary transfer of A's DNA to the gun.
-In Figure 11(b), person A touches person B, who then touches the gun.
-It would be possible to see person B's profile, a mix of person A and person B, or just person A's profile on the gun.
-This secondary transfer is more likely if the contact from A to B and from B to the gun happens soon after each other.
-In Figure 11(c), person A touches the mobile phone, which is then touched by person B, who touches the gun.
-If person A's DNA profile were observed on the gun, this would have occurred by tertiary transfer.
-Although there is a low expectation of observing tertiary transfer, it is more likely if the contacts from A to the phone, from the phone to B and from B to the gun happen very soon after each other.
-Questions as to how long after a transfer of material occurs can DNA related to that transfer still be recovered, or how much DNA will be transferred given a specific type of contact, are currently largely unknown.
+Answers to questions such as how long after a transfer of material occurs can DNA related to that transfer still be recovered, or how much DNA will be transferred given a specific type of contact, are currently largely unknown.
 Each transfer possibility is dependent on the specific circumstances of the alleged activity and, as such, in looking at transfer scenarios, the scientist would rank possibilities rather than saying activity A is true and activity B is false.
 Because each case is different, there is not always directly applicable research or data related to each specific set of circumstances.
 The published research addresses different questions, and the experiments have been carried out in different ways, so it is not always possible to compare them directly.
 However, the published scientific research includes the following general principles regarding the transfer and persistence of touch DNA:

-- 1. It is not possible to determine when the DNA was deposited. - 2.
+- 1. It is frequently not possible to determine when the DNA was deposited. - 2.
 DNA could persist for many months depending on a range of variables. - 3.
-Secondary (or tertiary) transfer can occur such that a person's DNA might be on an object they have never touched. - Secondary or tertiary transfer without also leaving the transferring person's DNA has been demonstrated but only when the transfers occur immediately after each other.
+Secondary (or tertiary) transfer can occur such that a person's DNA might be on an object they have never touched. - 4.
+Secondary or tertiary transfer without also leaving the transferring person's DNA has been demonstrated, but only when the transfers occur immediately after each other such that other opportunities to transfer the DNA away elsewhere are avoided.
 Transfer of DNA remains the subject of continuing research. - 5.
 With each transfer we would normally expect a loss of available DNA, but the quality of the DNA profile cannot rule out a particular type of transfer since the end result will always depend on the available starting material.

 In some instances, the scientific findings cannot provide any assistance in assessing how or when DNA came to be present, but in other cases, considering specific case circumstances, a comparative assessment can be made between alternative explanations.
 The scientist, in carrying out such an evaluation, should state their assumptions clearly.
-Having knowledge of the specific circumstances of the case after the interpretation and comparison process has been concluded, is considered important and will facilitate the scientist in effectively evaluating these transfer scenarios, and such evaluations should be contextualised in the latest relevant research.
+Having knowledge of the specific circumstances of the case after the interpretation and comparison process has been concluded is considered important and will facilitate the scientist in effectively evaluating these transfer scenarios, and such evaluations should be contextualised according to the latest relevant research.